vrund-patel-contact/Skin-Cancer-Image-Classification-Model/README.md

 utilized and modified a EfficientNetB5 Convolutional Neural Network that can accurately identify whether an image is malignant or benign.

-- The model has an accuracy of 92.90%.
+- The model has an accuracy of: 92.90%
-- The model has a test loss of 17.43%.
+- The model has a test loss of: 17.43%

 ![Image](https://github.com/user-attachments/assets/3178ee6e-1555-433f-a23c-2d68c7107f48)